Cost of Simulating Entanglement in Steering Scenario: Lower Bound on Simulation Cost

-A similar argument for four-outcome POVMs on the full Bloch sphere shows that $R(4)\leq \frac{1}{3}$.
-Combined with the lower bounds of $R(n)$ in the next section (see Table \ref{tab: symmetric POVM}), we have \begin{proposition} $R^p(3)=\tfrac{1}{2}$ and $R(4)=\tfrac{1}{3}$. \end{proposition} \begin{corollary} For any $r>\tfrac{1}{3}$, we have $\gamma(\omega_r)> 4$.
-The simulation cost of any entangled Werner state is strictly greater than that of a separable Werner state. \end{corollary} Unfortunately, the outer approximation $R_{**}(n)$ is too loose for arbitrary $n$.
-To handle the case of $n>4$ for planar measurements, we can apply the isoperimetric inequality of polygon to obtain the following. \begin{proposition} $R^p(n)\le \frac{1}{n}\cot (\frac{\pi}{2n})$. \end{proposition} \begin{corollary} For any $r\in[0,\frac{2}{\pi}]$,
+An analogous argument for four-outcome POVMs (\yujie corresponds to a 3-simplex \blk) on the full Bloch sphere follows directly, which implies that $R(4)\leq \frac{1}{3}$.

+Combining these with the lower bounds for $R(n)$ and $R^p(n)$ in the next section (see Table \ref{tab: symmetric POVM}) establishes the proposition. \end{proof}

+\begin{corollary} For any $r>\frac{1}{3}$, we have $\gamma(\omega_r)> 4$.
+Thus, the simulation cost of any entangled two-qubit Werner state (with $r>\frac{1}{3}$\cite{Werner1989}) is strictly greater than that of any separable two-qubit Werner state. \end{corollary} Unfortunately, the outer approximation $R_{**}(n)$ is too loose for arbitrary $n$.
+In the following, we seek tighter outer approximations of $\mathfrak{m}_{\{\Pi_{\lambda}\}}$ and better geometric inequalities.
-\end{corollary} For measurements on the full Bloch sphere, we rely on more sophisticated isoperimetric inequalities of zonotopes \cite{Bourgain1988, Bourgain1993}.
-The culminating result is stated in the following theorem. \begin{theorem} For any $r\in[0,\frac{1}{2}]$,

-for some positive constant $c$. \end{theorem} Both Corollary \ref{cor:lower planer} and Theorem \ref{thm:SC lowerbound} establish our primary claim that the simulation cost of an unsteerable entangled state diverges at $r=\tfrac{1}{2}$ (resp. $\frac{2}{\pi}$) when considering general measurements (resp. planar measurements).

-\textit{Upper bounding the simulation cost -- } We now turn to the problem of upper bounding the shared randomness cost of unsteerable $\omega_r$.
-Propositions \ref{prop:general CC} and \ref{prop:planar CC} can again be used to partially solve this problem.
-Namely, whenever Alice performs projective measurements or planar POVMs we have that the result assemblage $\mc{A}$ can be simulated by shared randomness of size $N(r)$ and $N^p(r)$ respectively.
-What about the most general setting of arbitrary POVMs on Alice's side?
-Unfortunately, our developed methods appear insufficient to tackle this case, and we leave the full upper bounding as an open problem.
-However, we note that even if simulating general POVMs requires shared randomness than simulating just projective measurements, the unsteerability range is the same.
-That is, as we have shown in a companion paper, $\omega_r$ is unsteerable under arbitrary POVMs iff unsteerable under arbitrary projective measurements iff $r\in[0,\frac{1}{2}]$ \cite{}.